On the existence of ramified abelian covers: Toric covers

 is exact.
 It follows that $N'=N'_{\min}$ and the toric morphism $(N'_{\min},\Sigma)\to (N,\Sigma)$ is then the searched-for maximal abelian toric cover. \end{proof} \begin{remark} Condition (1) in the statement of Theorem \ref{thm:Tmax} can also be expressed by saying that for $i = 1,...,n$ the element $d_ir_i\in N'_{\min}$ is primitive, where $N'_{\min}\subseteq N$ is the subgroup generated by all the $d_ir_i$. \end{remark}

-We now combine the results of this section with those of \S \ref{sec:abelian} to obtain a structure result for Galois covers of toric varieties. \begin{theorem} Let $Y$ be a normal complete toric variety and let $f\colon X\to Y$ be a connected cover such that the divisorial part of the branch locus of $f$ is contained in the union of the invariant divisors $D_1,\dots D_n$.\\ Then $\deg f$ is not divisible by $\chr \bK$ and $f\colon X\to Y$ is a toric cover. \end{theorem} \begin{proof} Let $U\subset Y$ be the open orbit and let $X'\to U$ be the cover obtained by restricting $f$.
+We now combine the results of this section with those of \S \ref{sec:abelian} to obtain a structure result for Galois covers of toric varieties. \begin{theorem} Let $Y$ be a normal complete toric variety and let $f\colon X\to Y$ be a connected cover such that the divisorial part of the branch locus of $f$ is contained in the union of the invariant divisors $D_1,\dots D_n$.\\

+If $\chr \bK=0$ or $f$ is Galois and $\chr\bK$ does not divide $\deg f$, then $f\colon X\to Y$ is a toric cover. \end{theorem} \begin{proof} Our first step is showing that $f$ is an abelian cover.
+Let $U\subset Y$ be the open orbit and let $X'\to U$ be the cover obtained by restricting $f$.
 Since $U$ is smooth, by the assumptions and by purity of the branch locus, $X'\to U$ is \'etale.
-Let $X''\to U$ be the Galois closure of $X'\to U$: the cover $X''\to U$ is also \'etale, hence by \cite[Prop.
-1]{Miyanishi} it is, up to isomorphism, a homomorphism of tori.
-Since the kernel of an \'etale homomorphism of tori is reduced, it follows that $X''\to U$ is an abelian cover such that $\chr \bK$ does not divide the order of the Galois group.
+If $f$ is Galois, then $X'\to U$ is also Galois with the same Galois group, and if in addition $\chr\bK$ does not divide $\deg f$ then the Galois group is abelian by \cite[Thm.~1]{Miyanishi} (cf. also \cite{brion-szamuely}).